 Decoration has always existed together in hand with mankind.
 Beginning with rituals mourning the deceased and tattoos associated with sorcery, although on occasion rendered a mere formality, it is that which has continued to persist while repeatedly undergoing changes and harboring new meanings in correspondence to the times.
 Decoration could indeed be described as being constantly in flux, in an endless cycle of transmigration.
 This exhibition features seven artists whom are all different in age, nationality, and genre.
 The means of expression they employ are diverse, including a trailer adorned with Gothic decoration, carpets that mix together patterns derived from various cultural spheres, and paintings that through the façade of windows imagines the life and personalities of the people who live there.
 In their works the artists juxtapose entirely differ-ent epochs and values, imagine worlds that do not actually exist, and attempt to interpret the concept of “decoration” as it exists in the context of daily life.
 In observing their endeavors, we as viewers recognize that the act of decoration is indeed the essential key to perceiving the vivid and complex reality that inextricably surrounds us.
 After all, “Decoration never dies, anyway.”

 After visiting my studio in the Netherlands last May, the Tokyo Metropolitan Teien Art Museum has bought 5 pieces of the Elements of time collection for their permanent collection in the museum.
 I am very honored and proud by their purchase.
 The Elements will be presented at the new group exhibition 'Decoration Never Dies, Anyway.
 Opening on November 18th.
 Together with the Elements I will fly to Tokyo to be present at this amazing new exhibition.
-Even better news to share is that I am invited to create a site specific work for the museum.
-On September first I will fly to Tokyo with a lot of rubber to cast the museum and make a new work!
-More information will follow soon.
+Even better news to share is that I was invited to create a site specific work for the museum.

 Saturnusstraat 91 5D